meta-morpho-sys/Veerraju/README.md

 This test project runs with PostgreSQL.
 You need to have is installed on your machine.

-1. Once you install PostgreSQL and create your user and database For simplicity (I named db = pre_jenkins_test and user = dumbo ;-) )
+1. Install PostgreSQL and create your user and database.

+    For simplicity, I named db = pre_jenkins_test and user = dumbo.

-    If you want to use your own names make sure you change them in run.sh, line 18
+    If you want to use your own names make sure you change them in run.sh, line 18.

-2. Create Table
+2. Create the initial table.
+Run in CL:
     `psql pre_jenkins_test -U dumbo -f set_up_table.sql`

 3. Configure your Jenkins with a Multi-configuration project.